Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    Note:

    - **root=/dev/mmcblk0p2** means to use second partition of SD card, which is the EXT4 partition.
-   - Please note that we also set these options in bootargs:
+   - Note that we also set these options in bootargs:
-     - **clk_ignore_unused**: it tells Linux kernel don't turn off clocks if this clock is not used.
-It's useful clocks that only drives PL kernels because PL kernels are not represented in device tree.
+     - **clk_ignore_unused**: Commands Linux kernel to avoid turning off clocks if this clock is not used.
+Only useful clocks drives PL kernels because PL kernels are not represented in device tree.
      - **cma=512M**: CMA is used to exchange data between PS and PL kernel.
 The size for CMA is determined by PL kernel requirements.
 Vitis-AI/DPU needs at least 512MB CMA.

 ### Build PetaLinux Images